AbstractSDK/abstract/framework/docs/src/4_get_started/2_installation.md

 > installing wasm32-unknown-unknown
 ```

+## Docker

+<a href= "https://www.docker.com/" target="_blank">Docker</a> is used to create a containerized environment for facilitating reproducible builds.
+Specifically we'll be using a slightly modified builder image available <a href= "https://hub.docker.com/r/abstractmoney/workspace-optimizer" target="_blank">here</a>.
+You can read about the slight modifications we made in <a href= "https://github.com/CosmWasm/rust-optimizer/pull/130" target="_blank">this PR</a>.

 ## Git

 You will also need `git` installed to clone our template repository.
 You can find instructions for installing `git` on your operative system <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">here</a>.